ActuallyBlue/Trims_Overhaul/README.md

  - For the data pack; Open your world folder (`.minecraft/saves/world`)
    - Drop the zip into the `datapacks` folder as-is
-   - Then restart the server or world — /reload won't work
+   - Then restart the server or world — `/reload` won't work
-    - When updating; don't disable the datapack, otherwise some progress will be lost.
+     - When updating, don't disable the datapack or else some progress will be lost.
+The server should instead be closed, delete and replace the datapack, and then re-open it.

 <br>

  - For the resource pack; In Minecraft, go to Options > Resource Packs
    - Then drag the new zip file into your Minecraft
    - And click on the arrow on the new pack to enable it.